Termilator/Portfolio/README.md

 Hi!
 My name is Mila, I'm a second year student of information and communications technology at LAB University of Applied Sciences in Lahti, Finland.
-I am going to specialize in software development and am working hard on becoming a better programmer and learning all that I can about the industry.
+I am going to specialize in software and media technologies and am working hard on becoming a better programmer and learning all that I can about the industry.

-Some of my other interests are visual arts (mainly drawing and painting but some digital stuff too), science, games and reading.
+Some of my other interests are visual arts (drawing, painting, 2d and 3d digital art), science, games and reading.